 Plant Flame Tokay a little further north towards Galt or Sacramento, a little further east towards Amador County, or a little further south near Stockton or Modesto, and the skins of the grape simply do not ripen into its dazzling pink color, nor does its pulp retain its sweet, juicy, mouth watering taste.
 Tokay, it seems, was made for Lodi, and Lodi only.

-Subsequently, the grape evolved into a cash crop to the tune of some 50,000 acres, ruling the roost in Lodi for much of the last century – until the arrival of the Flame Seedless grape, hybridized by Dr. Harold Olmo at U.C.
-Davis, and far more easily grown for much lower cost further south in the Central Valley.
+Subsequently, the grape evolved into a cash crop to the tune of some 50,000 acres, ruling the roost in Lodi for much of the last century – until the arrival of the hybridized Flame Seedless grape, far more easily grown for much lower cost further south in the Central Valley.
 Soon after, Flame Tokay went the same way that old fashioned seeded watermelons have recently gone in the nation’s supermarkets: extinct.

 But according to Lodi old-timer and businessman, Leonard Cicerello, the fiery fall of Flame Tokay also initiated a fortuitous change.
 “Lodi went from some 50,000 acres of Tokay grapes to over 100,000 acres of fine wine grapes practically overnight,” says Cicerello.
 “Children of grape growers were coming home from the universities specializing in agriculture and telling their parents that they ought to quit growing Tokay and plant more wine grapes – at first, Chenin Blanc and French Colombard, then later Cabernet Sauvignon and Chardonnay.
 Within one generation Lodi changed from a sleepy Central Valley agricultural community to an internationally known wine region.”